ipfs/ipfs-check/README.md

 3. Is the peer contactable with the address the user gave us?

-- If `ConnectionError` is any empty string.
-Otherwise, it contains the error
+- If `ConnectionError` is any empty string, the peer can be reached.
+Otherwise, it contains the error.

 4. Is the address the user gave us present in the DHT?